xen-troops/meta-xt-prod-devel-rcar/README.md

 ## Building

+For the proper build of this product, we need to install the long list of host tools.
+To prevent possible conflicts and issues that are hard to explain during the build, we use the dedicated build container located in the `doc/` directory.
+This container is the ONLY supported and tested way to build the product.
+Please follow the steps in the `doc/Docker.md` to set up and use the build container.

 Moulin is used to generate Ninja build file: `moulin prod-devel-rcar.yaml`.
 This project provides a number of additional options.
 You can use check them with